agni-datta/csLaTeX/csindex/README.md

 - Groups entries under bold letter headings (A, B, … Symbols).
 - Dotfill leaders between entries and page numbers.
-- No LaTeX package options—this is a configuration style file.
+- No LaTeX package options: this is a configuration style file.

 ### Requirements